Horse Manure: From Road Apples To Fertilizer

 Composting horse manure may seem like a bit of a chore, especially if you have a lot of it!
 But this creates a rich and valuable resource that gardeners crave.

-There are a couple methods which will produce weed-free compost.
+There are a couple of methods that will produce weed-free compost.
 Hot composting is the most common method.
 Vermiculture is the alternative.
 Both will render the compost clean of weed seeds or harmful bacteria.